 1) Fast Company

-Sometimes you don’t quite get a rebrand right the first time—and that’s OK.
-After having rebranded in 2018, Fast Company realized they needed to realign their visual identity to the brand’s three visual principles: sophisticated, playful, and gender-neutral.
+Sometimes a company does not quite get a rebrand right the first time.
+The truth is, branding (and rebranding) is an iterative process.
+After their initial 2018 redesign, the team at Fast Company realized they needed to realign their visual identity to better fit the brand’s three core principles: sophisticated, playful, and gender-neutral.

 Image source: Fast Company; Photo: Guerin Blask; Illustration: Bruno Mangyoku